-An assistant professor at the Yale School of Medicine, Dr. Hildrew also pursues research in another one of his clinical specialty areas—facial nerve reanimation for patients with facial paralysis due to stroke, Bell’s palsy or a skull-base tumor.
+Dr. Hildrew also pursues research in another one of his clinical specialty areas—facial nerve reanimation for patients with facial paralysis due to stroke, Bell’s palsy or a skull-base tumor.
 Another area of interest is tinnitus—ringing or buzzing in the ears—a problem that affects 50 to 60 million people in the United States, especially veterans.

 - Medical Director, Yale Hearing and Balance Program, Division of Otolaryngology, Surgery

 - Otology, Neurotology and Skull Base Surgery, Otolaryngology Surgery